 Taking action and being aware of the mental health effects of Covid-19 are crucial for managing hair loss and other issues caused by the coronavirus.

 You need to take action, especially if you're suffering from hair loss.
 Don't let the virus take over your life!
 Take care of yourself and treat it like any other illness—and yes, it is an illness.
-If you're struggling with mental health issues after having Covid-19 coronavirus (C19), here are some tips on how to help manage those symptoms:
+If you're struggling with mental health issues after Covid 19 coronavirus (C19), here are some tips on how to help manage those symptoms:

 - Get enough sleep.
 It's important to get at least 6-8 hours of sleep each night, even if you don't feel tired yet or think that staying up late will help distract from feeling sick or upset about C19.
 Getting enough rest is especially important when dealing with a cold or flu because these illnesses can make it hard for your body to stay alert during the day without getting enough sleep at night.